 Step 1.
 Choose storage locations and import the virtual machine

-Before going any further, decide where you’re going to store the VM and virtual disk (VHD) files.
+Before going any further, decide where you are going to store the VM and virtual disk (VHD) files.

 Select location for the virtual machine files

 Decide where you want to store the VM files and create a new folder there.
-The storage device for these files doesn’t need to be very large.
+The storage device for these files does not need to be very large.
 But, as mentioned before, try to locate them apart from any other VMs on the server.

 Select location for the catalog virtual disk file

 Decide where you want to store the catalog virtual disk (VHD) file and create a new folder.

 Select location for the boot and storage virtual disk files